armughan03/read-weight-from-mk10-machine/README.md

 ﻿# Weight Reading Script for MK10 with Prolific Driver

 This script reads stable weight data from an MK10 scale connected via a serial port using the Prolific driver.
 It processes raw data received from the scale, filters out invalid readings, and returns a stable weight measurement.
+Currently supports Windows for now.

 ---